Uncertainty and financial market resilience: Evidence from China: Introduction

 The subsequent sections of this paper are structured in the following manner.
-The approach is explicated in Section~\ref{Sec2}, and Section~\ref{Sec3} offers and examines the empirical data and primary discoveries.
-In conclusion, Section~\ref{Sec4} serves as the final segment of the paper.
+The approach is explicated in Section~\ref{Sec_Methodology}, and Sections~\ref{Sec_Data} and~\ref{Sec_Empirical} offer and examine the empirical data and primary discoveries.
+In conclusion, Section~\ref{Sec_Conclusion} serves as the final segment of the paper.